marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-Contracts of employment - what to look for (3:54 )
+Contracts of employment - what to look for

-    Start
+  -
+  -

-    100. Data Protection Policy (8:43 )
+Data Protection Policy

-    Start
+  -
+  -

-    101. GDPR terms and how they relate to recruiting?
-(4:58 )
+GDPR terms and how they relate to recruiting?

-    Start
+  -
+  -

-    102. Map your recruiting data (2:32 )
+Map your recruiting data

-    Start
+  -
+  -

-    103. Create a privacy policy for recruiting (3:01 )
+Create a privacy policy for recruiting

-    Start
+  -
+  -

-    104. Source candidates online with care (2:51 )
+Source candidates online with care (2:51 )

     Start
     105. Ensure you job application process complies with GDPR (5:50 )